hongbinbao/uiautomatorplug/README.md

     >>> d(text='Settings').click()

 #### tips
-    the screenshot of android will be captured into device '/sdcard/' folder as default. to change the screenshot saving path on device to be your device real storage path:
+    the screenshot of android device will be captured into device's '/sdcard/' folder as default. to change the screenshot saving path on device to be your device real storage path:

     from uiautomatorplug.android import device as d